sosiristseng/gensjulia/docs/development-tools.md

 ## Static analysis

 - https://github.com/aviatesk/JET.jl : experimental code analyzer for Julia.
+- https://github.com/JuliaLang/AllocCheck.jl : a Julia package that statically checks if a function call may allocate by analyzing the generated LLVM IR of it and its callees.
 - https://github.com/tonyhffong/Lint.jl : A lint tool to hunt for imperfections and dodgy structures that could be improved for Julia code.

 ## Style Guidelines